 You’ll do great things on Tumblr, surely, but if it ever comes time to say goodbye, then you’re free to delete your account at any time and for any reason.
 The deletion will be effective immediately, for the most part, but it might take a little while to scrub everything from our archives and backups.

 What won’t get scrubbed are Reblogs of your posts.
 Those will remain on whatever blog reblogged them.
 Like we said before, it can be really, really hard to delete something once it goes out onto the internet, so be sure you’re only publishing stuff that you’re certain you want to publish.

-If you have any questions or concerns regarding privacy using the Services, please send us a detailed message.
+If you have any questions or concerns regarding privacy using the Services, send us a detailed message.